Europe, Asia banks join U.S. in swap dealer line-up

 | WASHINGTON

-WASHINGTON Asian and European banks registered as U.S. swap dealers this week, joining Wall Street rivals in complying with new rules that aim to shed light on the opaque $650 trillion derivatives market.
+WASHINGTON Asian and European banks registered as U.S. swap dealers this week, joining Wall Street rivals in complying with new rules that aim to shed light on the opaque $650 trillion (400 trillion pounds) derivatives market.

 Deutsche Bank (DBKGn.DE), Commerzbank (CBKG.DE), Societe Generale (SOGN.PA), BNP Paribas (BNPP.PA) and Nomura (9716.T) were among the swap dealers listed in the registry of the National Futures Association (NFA), a U.S. regulator.